DAVID BICK, MD

 CAROL AIKEN, CMM, CPAR:

-Carol Aiken is a certified medical practice administrator with the Professional Association of Healthcare Office Management (PAHCOM) and is serving on the PAHCOM certification board to support accreditation through the National Commission for Certifying Agencies (NCCA).
+Carol Aiken is a certified medical practice administrator with the Professional Association of Healthcare Office Management (PAHCOM) and is serving on the PAHCOM certification board to support accreditation through the National Commission for Certifying Agencies (NCCA) and is a member of the Palmetto GBA Provider Outreach and Education Advisory Group.
 Carol has 30+ years of medical practice administration experience across multiple physician practice specialties and hospitals.
 She has an extensive background in healthcare coding & billing compliance and regulatory guidelines and is a member of the Health Care Compliance Association (HCCA).
 Carol is also president of the Huntsville Medical Group Management Association (MGMA) Chapter.
 During her tenure with PAHCOM, Carol was awarded the Medical Manager of the Year award and the President’s Award of Excellence.
+She also serves on the executive committee for the Alabama Association of Pediatrics’ Practice Managers Association.

 Finding Answers in Your DNA: